anvilproject/anvil-portal/content/learn/interactive-analysis/getting-started-with-bioconductor.md

 ## R / Bioconductor resources

 - **Participate in the R / Bioconductor Community** - Ask general questions about using Bioconductor packages on the [Bioconductor support forum](https://support.bioconductor.org).
-Participate in the [Bioconductor community slack](https://community-bioc.slack.com) [signup](https://bioc-community.herokuapp.com/)) for more in-depth conversation.
+[Sign up](https://bioc-community.herokuapp.com/) to participate in the [Bioconductor community slack](https://community-bioc.slack.com) and join our #AnVIL channel for more in-depth conversations.
 Terra / AnVIL provides extensive support through the [support](https://support.terra.bio/hc/en-us) feature of the Terra website.